 Maintaining a healthy profit margin as your service expands in scope and the number of tenants is the goal of any pricing strategy.
 Designing appropriate price structures for your product is crucial when creating a commercial multitenant solution.
-Here, we inform technical decision-makers about the various pricing models they can evaluate and the advantages and disadvantages of each.
+Here, we inform technical decision-makers about the various SAAS Pricing Models they can evaluate and the advantages and disadvantages of each.

-When developing a pricing model for your product, it is essential to strike a balance between the service’s cost and the return on value (ROV) for customers.
+When developing a pricing model (or, SAAS Pricing Model) for your product, it is essential to strike a balance between the service’s cost and the return on value (ROV) for customers.
 A higher return on investment (ROI) for businesses could result from providing more adaptable payment plans for clients.
 However, this could increase the solution’s architectural and commercial complexity (and, therefore, your COGS).

 The term “multi-tenant” describes a type of cloud computing architecture in which multiple tenants (or users) work together in the same virtual space.
 Using this design, information belonging to one customer is completely hidden from the data belonging to another.
 Sharing hosting resources across many applications is an example of multitenancy in cloud computing.
 Public cloud services typically employ a multi-tenancy approach, with Amazon AWS, Microsoft Azure, and Google Cloud Platform (GCP) leading the pack.

 Which models are financially viable may depend on the pricing structures of Azure or third-party services that form the basis of your solution.

 Your solution’s users may only need it during business hours, or there will be minimal active users.

 The majority of answers build up a database over time.
 More data equals more storage and security costs, cutting your profitability per renter.